 When two or more executors are named, they must act jointly.
 Major decisions – selling property, settling debts, distributing assets – require agreement between all acting executors.
 No single executor can unilaterally bind the estate on significant matters.

-If executors disagree on how to administer the estate, the situation can become complex and, in serious cases, may require a court application.
+If executors disagree on how to administer the estate, the situation can become complex and, in serious cases, may require a court application – including, as a last resort, removal of an executor under section 50 of the Administration of Justice Act 1985.
 Where there is genuine risk of conflict, professional advice at the outset is worthwhile.

-One executor can also formally appoint another person to apply for probate on their behalf using Form PA11 (available from gov.uk).
+One executor can also formally appoint someone else to apply for probate on their behalf using Form PA11 (available from gov.uk).

 Lay executor vs professional executor